Houston Estate Planning Lawyers

 If you have assets that you want control over, then you need to plan for the distribution of your estate.
 Dying without a plan allows the state of Texas to make the decisions.

-The estate planning services offered by Keith Morris Attorney at Law include:
+The estate planning services offered by attorneys Keith Morris & Stacy Kelly include:

 Living Wills in Texas

 An official will that satisfies the requirements of the law is the best way to ensure that your beneficiaries are well protected.
 Living wills in Texas must contain certain provisions to be valid.
 Legal wills tell the courts and your beneficiaries exactly how your assets should be handled after death.

 Assets can be split in two categories: Tangible and other estate forms.

 These are the physical items that sometimes hold family history or sentimental value.
 They are often prized by many of your family members.

 Examples of tangible assets include:

 Non-tangible gifts can take a variety of forms and be more complicated to divide.